 Marketing to a target audience can set your company apart from competitors and drastically increase your market reach.
 It will allow you to speak directly to your company’s ideal audience and appeal to like-minded consumers.

-Unfortunately, identifying what your relevant audience is can be difficult, especially for brick-and-mortar shops.
-For physical stores, your relevant audiences might not align with your online audiences as it might be more closely linked to the geographical location of the shop.
-Making adjustments for these differences can be costly and time-consuming.
+Unfortunately, identifying who your relevant audience is can be difficult, especially for brick-and-mortar shops.
+For physical stores, your relevant in-person visitor persona might differ from your website visitors.
+The real world visits might be more closely linked to the geographical location of the store or business location.
+Making adjustments for these differences in target audiences can be costly and time-consuming.

-One way physical stores can identify their relevant audience and improve their marketing processes is through geoframing.
-With geoframing, you are limiting your audience demographics to a specific geographical sector, event, and/or timeframe.
-This is particularly useful for physical advertisements and online-to-offline (O2O) marketing efforts.
+One way physical stores can identify their relevant audience and improve their marketing tactics is through Geoframing.
+With Geoframing, you are creating an audience tied to a specific geographical sector, event, and/or timeframe.
+This can be used in a variety of ways for a multichannel marketing approach.

 In order to better understand how geoframing can help garner relevant audiences, this article will breakdown: